miracle-a-osigwe/miracle-a-osigwe/README.md

     1. Inventory application using PyQt5 framework.
     2. Automated scraping tool using PyQt5 framework.
     3. Exam application for a school (using python kivy package).
-    4. AI assistant for a school (integrating chatbot with social media functionality).

 - I’m currently learning
     1. React integration with python (django)